unitedstates/congressional-record/README.md

 .venv/bin/python -m pip install -e .
 ```

-then `.venv/bin/python -m congressionalrecord.cli -h` to see usage instructions.
+then `.venv/bin/python -m congressionalrecord.cli -h` or just `.venv/bin/congressionalrecord -h` to see usage instructions.

 If using Python 3 with uv, use: